jerrythomas/rokkit/README.md

 ![Rokkit](rokkit.svg)

+In the world of UI development, there are two main approaches to building components: composition-based and data-driven.

+Composition-based components are built by combining smaller, simpler components to form a more complex UI element.
+This allows developers to reuse code and create modular, flexible designs that are easy to maintain and update.
+One of the key benefits of this approach is that it allows for a high level of customization and control over the final component.

+Data-driven components, on the other hand, are built by binding UI elements to data sources.
+This allows the component to automatically update and respond to changes in the data, making it easier to build dynamic and reactive interfaces.
+One of the key benefits of this approach is that it allows developers to focus on the data and logic of their application, rather than the implementation of UI elements.

+Ultimately, which approach is best will depend on the needs and goals of your project.
+Both composition-based and data-driven components have their strengths and limitations, and the right choice for your project will depend on your specific requirements and goals.

 Rokkit is a data-driven, configurable, and themeable UI library built for use with Svelte.
 With Rokkit, you can easily add professional-looking controls to your Svelte projects.
 Rokkit controls are designed to be easily themeable, so you can match the look and feel of your project with minimal effort.

+If you are interested in a composition-based component library checkout [skeleton](https://www.skeleton.dev/)

 > Rokkit is currently under development and not feature complete yet.
 Use it at your own risk.